 A left-field crisis can take even the most prepared PR teams by surprise.
 The nature of these crises means they can come from anywhere and can be generated by anything from an unanticipated news story, poor weather, to a terrorist attack.

-Although unpredictable, a left-field crisis is still manageable and the stakes are far too high to let such a crisis dominate your reputation.
+Although unpredictable, a left-field crisis is still manageable and the stakes are far too high to let such a crisis damage your brand value.
 A study by Pentland Analytics and Aon found that when companies suffer a reputational crisis on social media, those that emerge successfully “tend to gain 20 percent in value” while those who suffered a decline after a reputational crisis "lost nearly 30% in value”.

 In our latest ebook, PR experts share their experiences about how best to prepare your team for the unexpected, so that you are able to emerge from a crisis unscathed.
 Here, one PR professional tells her story of how she was able to manage the publicity campaign for a film despite the tragic death of an actress after production.